zwaladeep/NodeExpress-BankingPortal/tasks.md

 @app-post-transfer-route Switch back to `app.js` and create a `post` route that points to the `/transfer` URL path.
 We will fill in the body of the function for this route in the next few steps.

-## 3.5 - Calculate and Set the From Balances
+## 3.5 - Calculate and Set the From Balance

 @app-post-transfer-route-from-balance Still in `app.js` and in the function body of the post route we are going to calculate the new balances for the account we are transferring from.

 We have several values that have been entered into the HTML form in `transfer.ejs`.
 Upon form submission the request body will contain `from`, `to`, and `amount`.
 Current account balances are stored in the `accounts` object.
 As an example to access the current balance for the savings account use `accounts["savings"].balance`.
 Using these values, calculate the new balance of the account we are transferring **from**.
 Then set the balance to that amount.

-## 3.6 - Calculate and Set the From Balances
+## 3.6 - Calculate and Set the To Balances

 @app-post-transfer-route-to-balance Still in `app.js` and in the function body of the post route we are going to calculate the new balances for the account we are transferring to.